gvwilson/sensibleadventures/short-stories/arecibo.md

 His personal guard stands behind him, blades bared and eyes constantly moving.
-Maragheh hadn't put up much of a fight, but the *beg* has many enemies.
+Maragheh hadn't put up much of a fight, but the *beg* has many enemies and bows are plentiful.
 "What's this about an Ethiopian?"

 Batu gets to his feet,
 careful not to wince at the protest from his knee.
-"Up the hill, my *beg*,"
+"Up the hill, my *beg*.
-he says.
-"Some crazy man saying we can have the gold if we leave the books."
+Some crazy man saying we can have the gold if we leave the books."
-He snaps his fingers at Otgon, who holds up the golden candlestick for inspection like a child showing a toy he has made.
+He snaps his fingers at Otgon, who holds up the candlestick like a child showing a toy he has made.

 The *beg* narrows his eyes.
-"Interesting.
+"An Ethiopian, is it?
+Interesting.
 Come, let us see what he has to say."

 Batu and his *arban* follow the *beg* and his entourage up the hill.